Okada sues Wynn Resorts in bid to keep board seat

 The court filing includes documents that show Wynn promised two companies tens of millions of dollars.
 Wynn did not respond to that portion of the filing but has previously said the deals were appropriate.

 In previous litigation, Okada failed to stop Wynn from forcibly buying back Okada’s entire stockholdings at a 30 percent discount last year.
-Okada held the shares through his Universal Entertainment Corp.
+Okada held the shares through his Universal Entertainment Corp 6425.OS.